dixonm25/Platform-game/PlayerMovementTutorial.md

 # Player Movement Tutorial
 This shows how to add basic player movement and gravity to the player so we can jump.
+Code was taken from -

 # 1. Add a floor
 Firstly add a plane so that the player can move and doesn't fall later on.